| Building simple, sturdy benchwork following a repetitive pattern of

 bottom of the plywood track board by using the pocket holes.
 This

 gives a good strong connection between the risers and the roadbed.
+There were other places where these pocket hole connections were very

+useful, such as the support system for the backdrop.
 If there were one other tool that I would recommend very strongly for

 a moderate to large size layout it would be a "chop